-Schedule 1 listed activities Installation name Schedule 1 or other references (See note 1) Description of the activity (See note 2) Activity capacity (See note 3) Annex I (D codes) and Annex II (R codes) and descriptions Hazardous waste treatment capacity (if this applies) (See note 3) Non-hazardous waste treatment capacity (if this applies) (See note 3) If there are not enough rows, send a separate document and give the document reference number here Put your main activity first For installations that take waste only For installations that take waste only For installations that take waste only Directly associated activities B2.5, (see https://www.gov.u lk/government/pul • · · · · • and-specified-generator-permit)Name of DAAIf there are not enough rows, send a separate document and give the document reference number here For installations that take was (See note 5 below) ste Total storage capacity Annual throughput (to onnes each year)
+Schedule 1 listed activition es Installation name Schedule 1 or other references (See note 1) Description of the Activity (See note 2) Activity capacity (See note 3) Annex I (D codes) and Annex II (R codes) and descriptions Hazardous waste treatment capacity (if this applies) (See note 3) Non-hazardous waste treatment capacity (if this applies) (See note 3) Add extra rows if you need them.
+If you do not have enough room, go to the line below or send a separate document and give us the document reference here Put your main activity first For installations that take waste only For installations that take waste only For installations that take waste only Directly associated activi ties (See note 4) Also no ote: if the DAA is a Medium Combustion Plant or Specified Gei nerator (MCP/SG) please als o fill in part B2.5.
+Name of DAA Description of the DAA (please identify y the schedule 1 activ ity it serves) Add extra rows if you nee d them For installations that take (See note 5 below) ewaste Total storage capacity Annual throughput (tonnes each year)